silverstripe/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 Other entities might be considered to be included or excluded from the public APIs on case-by-case basis.

+Any updates to third party dependencies in composer.json should aim to target the default branch for a minor release if possible.
+Targeting a patch release branch is acceptable if updating dependencies is required to fix a bug.

 ### The Pull Request Process